ankitaugale23/standardcharteredhackthon/README.md

  * Profile Page with information about user.
  * Menu Page
  * Learnings page for user to learn various things.
+ * Crowdfunding page to help organisations in gathering fund for helping women.
+ * Vision and Mission pages.

  ## Teach Used:
  * HTML, CSS, Javascript,Bootstrap for frontend part.